brooklynrail/brooklynrail-platform/content/events/2020/06/torkwase-dyson-with-robert-shane.md

 ---
 title: Torkwase Dyson with Robert Shane
-summary: Artist and sculptor Torkwase Dyson will discus their body of work with art historian, Dr. Robert Shane.
+summary: Painter and sculptor Torkwase Dyson will discus their body of work with art historian, Dr. Robert Shane.
 We will conclude with a poetry reading from Gabriel Palacios.
 date: 2020-06-30 13:00:00 -0500